cmihaescu/MeshHomeTask/README.md

 6. **Payment**:
    - Option 1: Pay with Mesh Connect (cryptocurrency)
-   - Option 2: Manual order (for testing without payment)
+   - Option 2: Manual order (for testing with payment link generated from postman)

 7. **Mesh Payment Flow**:
    - Paste link token from Postman (or use backend API to generate)